-Winding through the forested hills of Jamaica’s Cockpit Country near Stewart Town, Trelawny is a road traveled only by farmers on foot, bicycle or donkey – and birdwatchers.
+Winding through the forested hills of Jamaica’s Cockpit Country near Stewart Town is a road traveled only by farmers on foot, bicycle or donkey…and birdwatchers.
 If you are visiting Jamaica for the first time, an early-morning walk here will add up to 25 Jamaican endemics to your life list, including our spectacular parrots, Red-billed Streamertail, the rare Crested Quail-dove, the enchanting Jamaican Tody and the raucous Jamaican Crow.

-Manchester Pen is a property that straddles the old parochial road that leads from Stewart Town, Trelawny southwards towards the villages of Endeavour and Gibraltar on the eastern edge of Jamaica’s Cockpit Country.
-While the valleys have been cultivated and used for pasture, the forested hills have been left largely untouched and they support an amazing variety of endemic birds, lizards, butterflies and other species.
+While the valleys in this region have been cultivated and used for pasture, the forested hills have been left largely untouched and they support an amazing variety of endemic birds, lizards, butterflies and other species.
 The old road, little more than a track, is traveled only by locals.

 In the nearby village of Stewart Town, founded in 1815, birders can meet the hospitable local shopkeepers, buy drinks and snacks, and use a bathroom.
 Many of the buildings in Stewart Town date from the post-Emancipation settlement of the 1840s, including three beautiful old churches.
 It is not just the spectacular birding that makes this area so special: the unspoiled scenery, the peaceful and unhurried rural setting, the cool breeze along the trail, and encounters with the always-friendly local people make birding here a unique and memorable experience.